puneetpahuja/cloJS/README.md

 * Strings
 * Symbols (Literals which generally name other objects)
 * Keywords (Symbols prefaced by ':' used especially in maps)
-* Names (Symbols which are the names of functions defined in the program, and built-in functions)
+* Identifiers (Symbols which are the names of functions defined in the program, and built-in functions)
 * Booleans
 * Back-ticks, Tildes and Ampersands (so we can implement simple macros)
 * Parentheses